upbound/docs/content/upbound-marketplace/providers.md

 ---
 Upbound creates, maintains and supports a set of Crossplane providers called **official providers**.

 Upbound builds, tests and supports official providers.
+The Upbound official providers are open source under the Apache 2.0 license.
+Upbound recommends the official providers for all deployments.

 Find official providers in the [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).
 All official providers have a purple `Official` tag.